moefrumkin/droplet/README.md

 A function in Droplet represents a subroutine that can be called from any part of the program.
 Functions must be defined at the top level.

-A ```Function``` can be defined by the following context free grammar:
+A ```Function``` is defined by the following context-free grammar:
 - ```FUNCTION -> def IDENTIFIER( IDENTIFIER* ) STATEMENT```

 ### Statements

 A statement in Droplet represents a syntactic structure that effects the control flow of the program.
 There are six types of statements in Droplet.
-They can be represented by the following context free grammar:
+They can be represented by the following context-free grammar:

 - ```STATEMENT -> e | CompoundStatement | ConditionalStatement | DeclarationStatement | ExpressionStatement | LoopStatement | ReturnStatement```
 - ```CompoundStatement -> { STATEMENT* }```